Kelechi-Okorie/alx-higher_level_programming/0x03-python-data_structures/README.md

 File 6-print_matrix_integer.py - prints a matrix of integers
 File 7-add_tuple.py - adds 2 tuple
 File 8-multiple_returns.py - returns a tuple with the length of a string and its first character
 File 9-max_integer.py - finds the biggest integer of a list
+File 10-divisible_by_2.py - finds all multiples of 2 in a list